reshamas/reshamas.github.io/_posts/2019-06-19-nlp-analysis-of-five-years-of-wimlds-meetup-events.md

 ## Introduction

 Do you ever lie awake in bed wondering what kind of events WiMLDS chapters around the world are organizing?
-If you said “yes”, there is a good chance you are one of 120+ WiMLDS organizers around the world.
+If you said “yes”, there is a good chance you are one of 120+ WiMLDS organizers in 30 countries around the world.
 As an NYC chapter organizer for the past 4 years, I am intimately familiar with the types of events we organize locally.
-As a member of the 5-person [Global WiMLDS Leadership Team](http://wimlds.org/the-leadership/), I was curious for some time to learn what sort of events WiMLDS chapters were organizing around the world.
+As a member of the 5-person [Global WiMLDS Leadership Team](http://wimlds.org/the-leadership/), I was curious for some time to learn what sort of events other WiMLDS chapters were organizing globally.

-The number of events organized, over 400, were too many to  sift through manually.
+The number of events organized were too many to sift through manually.
 I typically recruit volunteers to help with website or graphics task to support WiMLDS.
-But for this task, my data science skills came in handy, and I conducted a topic analysis using natural language processing (NLP) to answer the question that was keeping me awake at night!
+But for this task, my data science skills came in handy, and I conducted a topic analysis using natural language processing (NLP) to answer the question that had been keeping me awake at night!

 ## About WiMLDS